 When performance metrics are retrieved, they are delivered in the context of a particular source of metrics, a point in time, and a profile of desired instances.
 This means that the application making the request has already negotiated to establish the context in which the request should be executed.

-A metric source may be the current performance data from a particular host (a live or real-time source), or a set of archive logs of performance data collected by pmlogger at some distant host or at an earlier time (a retrospective or archive source).
+A metric source may be the current performance data from a particular host (a live or real-time source), or a set of archives of performance data collected by pmlogger at some distant host or at an earlier time (a retrospective or archive source).

 By default, the collection time for a performance metric is the current time of day for real-time sources, or current point within an archive source.
-For archives, the collection time may be reset to an arbitrary time within the bounds of the set of archive logs.
+For archives, the collection time may be reset to an arbitrary time within the bounds of the set of archives.

 Instrumentation for the purpose of performance monitoring typically consists of counts of activity or events, attribution of resource consumption, and service-time or response-time measures.
 This instrumentation may exist in one or more of the functional domains as shown in Figure 1.1.
 Performance Metric Domains as Autonomous Collections of Data.